daniel-lanciana/rant/angularjs.md

 * Variables (e.g. {{id}}) defined in the link method of the directive Javascript
 * Demostrates use of predefined Angular directives such as ng-if and ng-repeat, which can be placed on any element
 * No simple ng-repeat iterator (e.g. for 1 to 5)?!
 Use getTimes() workaround.
-* The ng-transclude directive yields and outputs the contents of the parent directive -- in this case <h1>Hello</h1>
+* The ng-transclude directive yields and outputs the contents of the parent directive -- in this case 'Hello'

 ```html
 <div class="question">